noahjahn/docker-workshop/docs/compose.md

 ## Custom Dockerfile

-The docker-compose file can be updated to to reference the custom Dockerfile that we created previous as well.
+The docker-compose file can be updated to reference the custom Dockerfile that we created previous as well.
 This is super useful for local development, since you don't have to worry about tagging the image at all, docker will infer the name of the image to build based on the directory name that it's in.

 ::: code-group